fadarelekan/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first GitHub repository

-README.md file was just edited manually. one more edit
+This file was just edited manually during conflict

+new line added